Patrick Vallance: Minister of State for Science

 On 5 July 2024, Vallance was appointed Minister of State for Science in the Department for Science, Innovation and Technology by Prime Minister Keir Starmer following the Labour Party's victory at the 2024 general election.
+He continued as Minister of State for Science, Innovation, Research and Nuclear following a reorganisation in September 2025.

-On 17 July 2024, he was created a Life Peer taking the title of Baron Vallance of Balham, of Balham in the London Borough of Wandsworth and sits on the Labour benches in the House of Lords.
+On 17 July 2024 he was created a life peer, taking the title of Baron Vallance of Balham, of Balham in the London Borough of Wandsworth.
+He sits on the Labour benches in the House of Lords.
 In November 2024, Vallance gave the opening speech at the Royal Institute of Navigation annual seminar.

 In November 2025, Vallance introduced a plan to phase out animal testing through increased use of artificial intelligence and 3D bioprinting.

+Ahead of the formation of the Burnham ministry, Vallance resigned from the government on 20 July 2026.

+Other work

+In February 2024, Vallance joined the Tony Blair Institute for Global Change's team of strategic counsellors, advising the organisation on its global policy work.